 Sentence Improvement

-Direction: In each of the following questions, a sentence/ a part of the sentence is bold.
-Four alternatives are given to the bold part which will improve the sentence.
-Choose the correct alternative corresponding to it.
-In case no improvement is needed, choose the alternative corresponding to “No improvement”.
+Direction: In the following questions, a part of the sentence is printed in bold.
+Below are given alternatives to the bold part at 1, 2, and 3 which may improve the sentence.
+Choose the correct alternative.
+In case "no improvement" is needed, your answer is ‘4’.

 1. View Hint View Answer Discuss in Forum